Blog

 Android vs iOS in China … and all the app stores

-Android is clearly the leading platform in China, of course.
-As of June 2023, almost 80% of smartphones in the country are Android-based, while just over 20% are on Apple’s iOS.
+As of July 2024, almost 76.9% of smartphones in the country are Android-based, while just 22.7% are on Apple’s iOS.
 But an iPhone is still a status symbol, and iOS has the distinction of being the platform with a much simpler app distribution model: the iOS App Store.

 Source: StatCounter

 Android, of course, is much different.
 Since the Chinese government has blocked Google services from the Chinese market, Google Play is unavailable except via VPN.
 That means Chinese consumers have a vast array of app download options.

 The top app stores for Android in China are from familiar names according to AppInChina’s app store index.
 The top publishers and top hardware manufacturers who offer the biggest and most popular Android app markets in China are led by Huawei, Oppo, VIVO, and Tencent:

 App store Monthly active users